2. WORD PROCESSING

 works fine on Snow Leopard on Intel Macs (though a couple of quite

-minor bugs have emerged): but OSX Lion, recently released, does not support
+minor bugs have emerged): but OSX Lion and later versions do not support

-Rosetta and so it's impossible to run Appleworks on it.
+Rosetta and so it's impossible to run Appleworks on them.

 However it's worth emphasising that it's not going